-6.3.1.
-Autonomy Levers: Capital and Labor
+6.3.1 Autonomy Levers: Capital and Labor

-The program gave managers decision rights over capital expansion and labor restructuring.
-Columns 3 and 4 in Table IV present results for capital assets and labor expenditure (the wage bill), respectively (the event study estimates are presented in Figures 2(c) and 2(d), respectively).
-Capital assets increase by ₹1.1 billion over 13 years (about 90% relative to pre-program levels as shown in Table A.9), and labor expenditures by ₹756 million (about 83% relative to pre-program levels as shown in Table A.9).
-In line with the theoretical predictions, this is consistent with managers undertaking a scale expansion using both the levers, which the autonomy program granted them.
+The program gave managers the decision rights over capital expansion and labor restructuring.
+Columns 3 and 4 in Table 4 present results for capital assets and labor expenditure (the wage bill), respectively (the event study estimates are presented in Figures 2c and 2d, respectively).
+Capital Assets increase by ₹1.1 billion over 13 years (about 90% relative to pre-program levels as shown in Table A.9), and labor expenditures by ₹756 million (about 83% relative to pre-program levels as shown in Table A.9).
+In line with the theoretical predictions, this is consistent with managers undertaking a scale expansion using both the levers which the autonomy program granted them .

-6.3.2.
-Effects by Baseline Levels of Conflict
+6.3.2 Effects by Baseline Levels of Conflict

 In the theoretical framework (and, more broadly, in the theoretical literature on autonomy and delegation), autonomy changes outcomes because the preferences of the manager (the agent) and the government (the principal) differ.
 Profits from SOEs can either be retained into the firm, or given out as dividends.
-Dividends accrue largely to the central government (who owns on average 70% of the equity of the firm, 90% including other government entities' holdings such as the state government), while managers would prefer profits to be reinvested into the firm (retained).
-This incentive conflict between managers and shareholders has been extensively discussed in prior work on private firms (see, for instance, Chetty and Saez (2010), Nam, Wang, and Zhang (2004)).
+Dividends accrue largely to the central government (who owns on average 70% of the equity of the firm, 90% including other government entities' holdings such as the state government), while managers would prefer profits to be re-invested into the firm (retained).
+This incentive conflict between managers and shareholders has been extensively discussed in prior work on private firms (see, for instance, Chetty and Saez, 2010; Nam et al., 2004).

 Motivated by this, I use data on dividends to define a proxy for baseline incentive conflict: if pre-1997, a SOE paid out dividends in all profitable years, I define them to have a high level of baseline conflict with the government.
-On the other hand, if a SOE had any profitable years where they did not pay dividends, I label them to have a low level of baseline conflict.20 Results are presented in Table VI, in panel A for the subsample of firms with high levels of baseline conflict, and panel B for the subsample with low levels of baseline conflict.
-I find that the effects of autonomy are concentrated among firms with high levels of baseline conflict across outcomes.
+On the other hand, if a SOE had any profitable years where they did not pay dividends, I label them to have a low level of baseline conflict.19 Results are presented in Table 7, in Panel A for the subsample of firms with high levels of baseline conflict, and Panel B for the subsample with low levels of baseline conflict.
+I find that the effects of autonomy are concentrated amongst firms with high levels of baseline conflict across outcomes.